navya2392/ML-projects/RandomForest_XGBoost_SMOTE_APSFailureData/README_RandomForest_XGBoost_SMOTE.md

 # ⚙️ Imbalanced Classification with Random Forest, XGBoost, and SMOTE

 This project addresses classification of rare failures in trucks using advanced tree-based methods including Random Forest, XGBoost with L1-penalized logistic regression, and SMOTE oversampling.
-It is based on the APS Failure dataset and was developed for Homework 6 of the DSCI 552 (Machine Learning for Data Science) course at USC.
+It is based on the APS Failure dataset.

 ---